geometry-zsh/geometry/readme.md

-GEOMETRY_GIT_COLOR_STASHES=blue     # change the git stash color to blue GEOMETRY_GIT_GREP=ack               # define which grep-like tool to use (By default it looks for rg, ag and finally grep) GEOMETRY_GIT_NO_COMMITS_MESSAGE=""  # hide the 'no commits' message in new repositories GEOMETRY_GIT_SHOW_CONFLICTS=true    # display both the number of files with conflicts as well as the total number of conflicts
+GEOMETRY_GIT_COLOR_STASHES=blue     # change the git stash color to blue GEOMETRY_GIT_GREP=ack               # define which grep-like tool to use (By default it looks for rg, ag and finally grep) GEOMETRY_GIT_NO_COMMITS_MESSAGE=""  # hide the 'no commits' message in new repositories GEOMETRY_GIT_TIME_DETAILED=true     # show full time (e.g. `12h 30m 53s`) instead of the coarsest interval (e.g. `12h`)
-GEOMETRY_GIT_SHOW_STASHES=false     # hide the `●` git stash indicator
-GEOMETRY_GIT_SHOW_TIME=false        # disable showing the time since a commit has been made in the current repository (can be slow on large repos)
-GEOMETRY_GIT_TIME_DETAILED=true     # show full time (e.g. `12h 30m 53s`) instead of the coarsest interval (e.g. `12h`)
 ```